KxSystems/docs/docs/cloud/otherfs/objectivefs.md

 ObjectiveFS contains a pluggable driver, which allows for multithreaded readers to be implemented in kernel mode.
 This gives an increase in the concurrency of the reading of S3 data.
 ObjectiveFS would be installed on each kdb+ node accessing the S3 bucket containing the HDB data.
+A kdb+ node can be a cloud instance or a local server.

-ObjectiveFS V5.3.1 is qualified with kdb+.
+ObjectiveFS is qualified with kdb+.
 ObjectiveFS achieves significantly better performance than EFS.
 It also has significantly better metadata operation latency than all of the EFS and open source S3 gateway products.
+It provides snapshots and client-side encryption.

 ObjectiveFS also scales aggregate bandwidth as more kdb+ nodes use the same S3 bucket.
 It scales up close to linearly for reads, as the number of reader nodes increase, since Amazon automatically partitions a bucket across service nodes, as needed to support higher request rates.

+??? detail "The results below were generated on ObjectiveFS V5.3.1 from December 2017."

+	Results from the newest V6.8 will be published soon.

 ![ObjectiveFS](img/media/image39.png)